fgeorges/mlproj/README.md

 Even if this is a quite simple example, it already shows interesting features:

-- meta information about the application (code, title...)
+- meta information about the application (code, title)
-- connection info (host, credentials...)
+- connection info (host, credentials)
-- one server with a content and modules database
+- one server with a content and a modules database
-- declaration of parameters for internal usage
+- declaration of parameters for internal usage (the port number)
-- substitution of variables in values
+- substitution of variables (`@{code}`, `${port}`)

 ### How to pass environments

-**TODO**: Describe how to pass the env to `mlproj`, using `-e` or `-f`...
+There are 2 ways of passing an environment file to `mlproj`.
+Either with the `-e` or with the `-f` option.
+The `-f` option simply pass the complete path to the file (relative to the current directory).

+The `-e` option takes a simple "environment name".
+It requires the current directory to be the project directory, and to have an `xproject/ml/` sub-directory in it.
+The "environment name" is then used to construct the name of the file, by appending `.json` at the end.

+Using `-e local` for instance, is equivalent to `-f xproject/ml/local.json`.

 ### Environment files